 Servant nodes have their X or Y coordinate (or both) interpolated between the positions of neighboring (non-Servant) nodes.
 So if you make the top node of a circle an X-Servant, and move the right-most node by 100 units, the X-Servant node will move by 50 units, and its control points will move and scale appropriately as well.
 It is a bit like “interpolated nudge,” but for nodes.

 A Genius node is a PostScript node that always retains G2 continuity or ultra-smoothness.
 This means not only is the angle (direction) of the handles on both sides of the node same, but also the curvature.
 The curvature of a node can be visualized via View > Show > Curvature.
 This will display a “curvature comb” that shows the speed at which the shape of the curve progresses at each point.
 You can tell that a node has G2 continuity if the height of the curvature comb on either side of the node is the same.
 Wherever the control handles are, the position of a Genius node will be automatically calculated between them in such a way that the curve stays as smooth as possible.
 As a result, moving the control handles of a genius node could potentially move the node as well.

-To make a node genius, select it and choose Genius in the Contour > Nodes menu, or do a context-click (right-click) and choose Genius.
+To make a node genius, select the node and choose Genius in the Contour > Nodes menu, or do a context-click (right-click) and choose Genius.
 Note that when you do this, the node could change its position to retain the curve’s smoothness.

 Genius nodes have a circle around their node symbol:

 G2 continuity can also be achieved by using Harmonize, which makes the curvature on both sides of a node same, but only as a one-time operation.
 One could say that Genius nodes are permanently Harmonized.

 Harmonize and Genius are largely unrelated to fixed handles, which maintains pre-existing angles of control handles on the curve when a curve is being dragged or altered.

 PostScript off-curve points are called handles (or Bézier Control Points, or BCPs).